 Her dead husband is depicted on the back of the leaflet with the text:

 ...but along the river bank their bones lie scattered where they may.
 Her husband will not return home because he lies dead by a river bank.
 But, you can escape.

-Pin-Up Girls Against the Chinese
+Pin-Up Girls for the Chinese and North Koreans

 I added this leaflet because it depicts what might be considered a pin up for Chinese troops.
 It was hoped that they would save the picture of the pretty Chinese girl in traditional dress.
 This leaflet was produced by the Psychological Warfare Division G3 (Operations) EUSAK on 8 March 1953 as part of Plan Divide.
 The leaflet is designed to stimulate longing for normal human relationships and to create dissension against the government which denies them.
 The leaflet depicts a photograph of Pretty Chinese woman in a formal silk dress.
 The front and the back are identical.
 The text is: